HassanAbdelwahed/Garbage-collector/README.md

     * memory-start: the index of the first byte in heap memory representing this object
     * memory-end: the index of the last byte in heap memory representing this object

+ * File roots.txt: it lists object-identifiers that are currently in use.Each line in this file contains a single object-identifier.
+ * File pointers.csv: It stores the dependencies between different objects.
+    * parent-identifier: a unique identifier for the parent object
+    * child-identifier: a unique identifier for the child object referenced by the parent

+### The output of program:
+ * File new-heap.csv: it shows the new memory layout after running the garbage collector.